 The IRS notification goes on and says that if penalties are assessed, filers may meet criteria for reasonable cause waiver.
 This waiver could potentially mitigate fines assessed.
 As the penalties show, the fine for willful neglect or intentional disregard is much steeper than filing late.

 Are you still uncertain of whether your organization needs to file or don’t have a system in place to do so?
-Attend one of our free, weekly webinars to learn more about the requirements, ask questions, see a live demonstration of Integrity Data’s solution to see that we make compliance and filing as quick, easy and painless as possible.
+Watch our free, on-demand webinar to learn more about the requirements and see a demonstration of Integrity Data’s solution to see that we make compliance and filing as quick, easy and painless as possible.